Effects of the long-range neutrino-mediated force in atomic phenomena

 It has long been known that the exchange of a pair of (nearly) massless neutrinos between particles (see diagram on Fig. \ref{fig:neutrino_exchange_feynmann}) produces a long-range force \cite{GamowPR1937,Feynman}, with the resultant potential $\sim G_F^2/r^5$, where $G_F$ is Fermi constant ~\cite{FeinbergPR1968,FeinbergPR1989,HsuPRD1994}.
 However, due to a rapid decay with the distance $r$, the effects of this potential are about 20 orders of magnitude smaller than the sensitivity of the macroscopic experiments Refs.~\cite{Kapner2007,Adelberger2007,Chen2016,Vasilakis2009,Terrano2015,StadnikPRL2018}.

-A recent paper by Yevgeny Stadnik \cite{StadnikPRL2018} introduced a new approach to obtaining constraints on this potential by considering spectra of atomic systems.
-In the Standard Model formulas for energy shifts produced by potential $G_F^2/r^5$, the Fermi constant $G_F$ has been replaced by an effective interaction constant $G_{eff}$.
-The $G_{eff}^2/r^5$ potential produces a small energy shift to atomic energy levels, and therefore it is possible to obtain constraints on $G_{eff}^2$ from differences between highly accurate QED calculations of energy levels and experimental results \cite{MuoniumMeyer2000,PositroniumKarshenboim2000}.
-Stadnik paper has lead to a breakthrough in sensitivity, constrains on the interaction constant $G_{eff}^2$ have been improved by 18 orders of magnitude in comparison with constrains from the macroscopic experiments Refs.~\cite{Kapner2007,Adelberger2007,Chen2016,Vasilakis2009,Terrano2015,StadnikPRL2018}.
-However, highly singular potential $G_{eff}^2/r^5$ leads to divergent integrals in the matrix elements as $r$ approaches zero.
+A recent paper by Stadnik \cite{StadnikPRL2018} introduced a new approach to obtaining constraints on this potential by considering spectra of atomic systems.
+In the Standard Model formulas for energy shifts produced by potential $G_F^2/r^5$, the Fermi constant $G_F$ has been replaced by an effective interaction constant $G_{\rm{eff}}$.
+The $G_{\rm{eff}}^2/r^5$ potential produces a small energy shift to atomic energy levels, and therefore it is possible to obtain constraints on $G_{\rm{eff}}^2$ from differences between highly accurate QED calculations of energy levels and experimental results \cite{MuoniumMeyer2000,PositroniumKarshenboim2000}.
+The Stadnik paper has lead to a breakthrough in sensitivity, constraints on the interaction constant $G_{\rm{eff}}^2$ have been improved by 18 orders of magnitude in comparison with constraints from the macroscopic experiments Refs.~\cite{Kapner2007,Adelberger2007,Chen2016,Vasilakis2009,Terrano2015,StadnikPRL2018}.

+However, the highly singular potential $G_{\rm{eff}}^2/r^5$ leads to divergent integrals in the matrix elements as $r$ approaches zero.
 This demonstrates the requirement of the correct extension of the potential for $r\to 0$.
-Ref. \cite{StadnikPRL2018} used the Compton wavelength of the Z boson as the cut-off radius, $r_c = \hbar/M_Z c$, for positronium and muonium, and the nuclear radius $R$ for atoms with finite nuclei.
+Ref. \cite{StadnikPRL2018} used the Compton wavelength of the $Z$ boson as the cut-off radius, $r_c = \hbar/M_Z c$, for positronium and muonium, and the nuclear radius $R$ for atoms with finite nuclei.